tabalinas/jsgrid/README.md

 ````

 ### showNextPages()
-Shows previous set of pages, when total amount of pages more than `pageButtonCount`.
+Shows next set of pages, when total amount of pages more than `pageButtonCount`.

 ````javascript